Program of Study for the Master’s program

 Admission to the Program

 In addition to satisfactory performance of the candidate as an undergraduate, as evidenced by transcripts, letters of recommendation, and G.R.E. scores, the Department requires one semester of real analysis (equivalent to MAT 425) and one semester of abstract algebra (equivalent to MAT 463).
 Occasionally, students can be admitted with a deficiency in one of these areas if the deficiency is made up in the first year of graduate study.
-The minimum TOEFL score for non-native English speakers is 550 for admission; 580 is the minimum for an assistantship.
-Application forms can be obtained from the Graduate School.
-The due date for applications is typically January 15.
+The minimum TOEFL score for admission for non-native English speakers is 80 (internet-based).
+The application process is described here.
+The due date for applications is typically mid January.

 A limited number of graduate teaching assistantships are available.
 These provide a full tuition waiver and a living stipend.
-In order to qualify for an assistantship, international students must have a TOEFL score of at least 580 (paper-based), 237 (computer-based) or 92 (internet-based).
+In order to qualify for an assistantship, international students must have a TOEFL score of at least 91 (internet-based).
 Teaching assistants are expected to spend approximately 17 hours per week, typically assisting a faculty member with grading, leading groups of undergraduates in recitations, and staffing the Math Lab, an open tutorial center.
 The decision to renew an assistantship is based on performance in the first year of the student’s program of study.

 Courses allowable for Graduate Credit